codeforamerica/cmr-entity-resolution/README.md

 ## Importing & exporting

-The `importer` and `exporter` containers can be used to import records and export entity matches.
+The `loader` and `exporter` containers can be used to import records and export entity matches.
 These containers mount the contents of `data/import` and `data/export` from the root of this repository, respectively.